sfoulsham/sfoulsham/README.md

 - 📫 Please reach out if you have any advice or feedback!

-![Screenshot][github_image.png]
+![banner][github_image.png]

-info I want to include
+## Hi, I'm Scarlett! :wave:

-studying computational data science at the university of sydney interested in data analytics and visualisations, especially when used for buisness insights python, R, and learning tableau which is a data visualation software bullet points big photo
+I'm a computational data science student at the University of Sydney.
+I'm interested in data analytics and visualisations, especially when used for buisness insights.
+I'm experienced with python, R, and am learning tableau.